 Jeremy's Run Trail is a 11.7 mile heavily trafficked loop trail located near Sperryville, Virginia that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 This trail is also accessible from Rileyville, VA.
 The hike from the bottom provides swimming holes and a small waterfall in the first 2 miles.

 Hiked this route with my girlfriend and 6 month lab puppy.
 We followed the route as marked on this map and it was over 14 miles.